Peracek/iot-destovka/README.md

-# iot-destovka
-ESP8266 project for measuring water level in tank

-Code for ESP8266 to calculate water level in a rainwater tank.
-Water level is measured using JSN-SR04T sensor in the tank.
-The level is shown on an onboard OLED display.
-The level is also provided for a remote client over wifi using GET request.

 # ESP8266 Rainwater tank measurement project

 This project uses an ESP8266 microcontroller to measure water level with an ultrasonic sensor and display the result on an OLED display.
 It also provides a GET endpoint to retrieve this information over Wi-Fi.